novika-lang/novika/README.md

     On Unix, type the following command:
     `shards build --without-development --release --progress --no-debug -Dnovika_frontend -Dnovika_console -Dnovika_readline`.

+5. If you're installing Novika, you should either copy `.novika` to your user's home folder, or make a link called `.novika` pointing at `.novika` in this directory.
+You should also consider copying (or linking) the Novika binary where your system can see it (e.g. `~/.local/bin`).

 Wondering about the `-D`s?

 * `-Dnovika_frontend`: enables Novika frontend.
 If you run `./bin/novika`, this is the frontend